 Part 3.
 How to Recover Powerpoint File without Knowing Temp File Location [Win & Mac]

-iMyFone D-Back Hard Drive Recovery Expert is compatible with both the Windows and macOS operating systems.
+iMyFone D-Back is compatible with both the Windows and MacOS operating systems.
 Let us see how we can use this tool to recover the PowerPoint temp file.

 Step 2.Perform a deep scan on the drive, and you will find all the files that are recoverable during the scanning process.
 The scan doesn't need to be completed; if you find the powerpoint temp file you are looking for, you can pause or stop the scanning process.